GeoscienceAustralia/sira/docs/source/ch02_concept.rst

    of the substation, required input is electricity from power stations or other substations.

 2. **Output nodes**: These nodes represent the exit points for the output of the system.
+They are referred to as sink nodes.
 For example, in the case of the power station, the output nodes act as dummy loads - representing the energy consumers - connected to each of the step-up transformers.
 The sum of flow through the network measured at the output nodes represented the effective production (or operational) capacity of the facility.

 3. **Dependency nodes**: These nodes represent the components that do not directly participate in the production process of the system, or in the handling of system inputs, but are critical for system operations in some other capacity, e.g. system management or monitoring.
 The control building of a substation is an example of this.

 4. **Transhipment nodes**: These are nodes that transform, transport, or store system inputs to give effect to processes that produces the outputs